 Cairnpapple Hill is one of the most important prehistoric sites on mainland Scotland.
-At about 310m or just over 1000ft in height, the hill offers one of the best viewpoints in central Scotland, with views extending from Arran in the west to North Berwick Law and Bass Rock in the east.
-For over 5000 years this has been a special place, and evidence of this has been on view since excavations in 1947 & 1948.
+At about 310m or just over 1,000ft in height, the hill offers one of the best viewpoints in central Scotland, with views extending from Arran in the west to North Berwick Law and Bass Rock in the east.
+For over 5,000 years this has been a special place, and evidence of this has been on view since excavations in 1947 and 1948.

 You approach Cairnpapple Hill from the minor road to the east of the site.
-Stone steps and a grassy (and sometimes slightly muddy) path lead from there to the summit of the hill.
+Stone steps and a grassy (and sometimes slightly muddy) fenced path lead from there to the summit of the hill.
 This, along with the steps up to the top of the cairn and the short ladder used for access to the interior, mean that accessibility can be an issue.
 When you arrive, you find the cairn, a small reception and visitor centre, and a nearby radio mast that slightly intrudes on the feel of this special place.

-The most striking feature today is the cairn that lies at the heart of the complex.
+The most important feature today is the cairn that lies at the heart of the complex.
 This is actually a concrete reconstruction put in place after excavation.
 But the cairn this replaced was far from the earliest or the most important monument to have been constructed on Cairnpapple Hill.

 Some 5,000 years ago, in around 3000BC, our Neolithic ancestors built a henge here.
 This was made up of a circular ditch about 1m deep surrounded by an earth bank 1.2m high, probably intended to screen the interior from view.
 Within the ditch was a ring of 24 large wooden posts.
 The finished henge would have looked a little like the stone henge at the Ring of Brodgar in Orkney: but being less durable than stone the wooden posts have long since disappeared, leaving only the holes in which they stood.
 (Continues below image...)